What is Personal Services Income (PSI) in Australia? The Complete Guide

 • You must disclose it on your individual or company tax return

-• You’ll complete PSI-specific questions to indicate whether PSI rules apply or you’re a PSB
+• You will complete PSI-specific questions to indicate whether PSI rules apply or you qualify as a PSB

-• For companies or trusts, income may be attributed back to the individual (unless a PSB)
+• For companies or trusts, income may be attributed back to the individual unless a PSB determination applies

 How Trinity Accounting Practice Helps With PSI